MsTiik/quran-video-maker-ffmpeg/README.md

 - Dynamic animations including text growth and fade effects
 - Customizable backgrounds and visual themes

-The tool supports both gapped mode (ayah-by-ayah with pauses) and gapless mode (continuous surah recitation).
+The tool currently only supports gapped mode (ayah-by-ayah with pauses).
+Gapless mode is temporarily disabled because it's too buggy and the gapless data needs to be cleaned first.

 ## Prerequisites